hughjonesd/suggestions/docs/index.md

 Or [get the source on github](https://github.com/hughjonesd/suggestions).

-You can use `suggs` like this:
+### Usage

+Print a suggestions file with additions, deletions and comments shown in
+color:

     suggs colorize file.txt

-Prints suggestions file *file.txt* with additions, deletions and comments shown in color.
+Print *file.txt* with all suggestions accepted:

     suggs new file.txt

-Prints *file.txt* with all suggestions accepted.
+Print *file.txt* with all suggestions rejected:

     suggs old file.txt

-Prints *file.txt* with all suggestions rejected.
+Accept or reject all changes in-place, writing the result back to *file.txt*:

     suggs accept file.txt
     suggs reject file.txt

-Accepts or rejects all changes in-place, writing the result back to *file.txt*.
+Create a suggestions file from the difference between *old.txt* and *new.txt*:

     suggs diff old.txt new.txt

-Creates a suggestions file from the difference between *old.txt* and *new.txt*.

 ## Tips